burrsutter/skupper-gateway/README.md

 Allowing a remote Azure Kubernetes cluster to connect back into the laptop's local microservice and on-premises database.

 A migration to a public cloud provider does not have to be an all-or-nothing scenario.
 Skupper allows exposing on-premises services (e.g. databases, applications) out to a remote Kubernetes cluster.

+You can also leverage Quarkus's live reload coding feature or debugger while remote additional Kubernetes hosted pods are interacting with your local version of another microservice.

 ![Diagram](images/diagram.png)